doodboard/tutorial/README.md

 <br/>

 ### Now is the time to verify your soldering skills.
-Plug in your duckboard to your PC via USB cable.
+Plug in your duckboard to your PC via **MicroUSB** cable.
-All 8 LEDs should light up by default.
+All **8** LEDs should light up by default.
 If only a few of them lights up, follow these steps:

-Start working from LED_1.
-The signal line for LEDs are connected in serial to help you debugging.
+Start working from **LED_1**.
+The signal line for LEDs are connected in **serial** to help you debugging.
 For example, if none of your LEDs light up, try reflowing LED_1.
 If LED_1, 2 and 3 light up, but not 4, try reflowing LED_3 and 4 until 4 lights up.

-Default colour for LED is RED with default R2 hex file.
-If some of your LEDs light up in different colour, it's due to corrupted signal caused by bad solder joints.
+Default colour for LED is **RED** with default R2 hex file.
+If some of your LEDs light up in different colour, it's due to **corrupted** signal caused by bad solder joints.
 If some of your LEDs work, but not in serial, so for instance LED_1, 2 and 8 light up, the same principle applies.
 Work on LED 2 and 3 until 3 lights up.

 ![promicro2](https://github.com/doodboard/tutorial/blob/main/img/promicro_2.jpg)